Trains77/squaregame/README.md

 Requires the following packages: colored, pygame, and pydub

-It does also need a valid X server to work, it might work on wayland tho, I'm not to sure
+It does also need a Display server to work on Linux, it might work on wayland, I haven't tested

 #